Azure/autorest.az/doc/faq.md

         param: 'paramNameOrRegex'
       flatten: false
     - where:
+        type: 'typeNameOrRegex'
+        prop: 'propertyNameOrRegex'
+      flatten: true
+    - where:
         group: 'GroupNameOrRegex'
         op: 'OperationNameOrRegex'
         param: 'paramNameOrRegex'
       json: true
 ```
+Check [here](https://github.com/Azure/autorest.clicommon/blob/master/doc/cli-directive.md) for how to figure out the names to use in cli-directive

 #### How is Dictionary type parameter handled

 ###### 1) Action parameter will be used if the value type of the dictionary only contains simple properties (i.e. string, int...))